canonical/microk8s/docs/community.md

-# MicroK8s In The Wild
+# MicroK8s in the Wild

 People are doing amazing things with MicroK8s.
 Feel free to submit a pull request with updates to this page.